I worked with Content Refined on this case study as a paying customer.

 This is a data-backed case study about how the upgrade services at Content Refined boosted the organic traffic to 10 of my blog posts on a content heavy website I own and how it has helped to improve the rankings, traffic, and earnings.

-- Ranking Improvement Results
+- Ranking Improvement Results (how can you improve your keyword search results)

 - Traffic Improvement Results